3.1 Cost Characteristics: Cost Behavior

 It would be fair for a student to ask, then, “Professor Knox, if managers want to maximize profit, why would they care about the volume required to reach a π of zero?”

 Good question, student.
+Your brownie points are in the mail.
 It’s because the future is uncertain, and π < 0 is really bad.
 Like I said earlier, just covering fixed costs is important to maximizing profits over time because if the firm doesn’t cover fixed costs it’s likely to go out of business.

 (Just ask the federal government.
 Oh wait…no, nevermind).

-As a matter of calculation, breakeven literally uses the same analysis as above, but you hold π at zero.
+As a matter of calculation, breakeven literally uses the same analysis as above, just holding π at zero.

 Breakeven numbers provide managers with a line in the sand.